Irrevocable Trust for Asset Protection

 It is not simply a matter of adding the word “irrevocable” to a trust that magically turns it into an asset protection tool.
 The assets held inside of the irrevocable asset protection trust are shielded from the debts of the beneficiaries of the trust if those beneficiaries have a contingent, and not a defined interest in the trust.
 That is, they cannot scoop the funds out of the trust arbitrarily.
 If they could, so could their creditors.
 Their interest in the trust is subject to a future event or at the discretion of the trustee, as outlined in the terms of the trust.
 Alternatively, or simultaneously, the trust will often include a “spendthrift” provision that keeps judgment creditors from seizing trust assets and prevents beneficiaries from using trust assets for the payment of judgments against themselves.

 Under these conditions, assets would only be made available to creditors if the assets were paid out of the trust to the beneficiaries, so that the assets became the personal property of the beneficiaries.
 So, when under legal duress, the trustee could simply pay bills for the beneficiary directly.
-As long as the assets remain inside of the trust, they are protected and the beneficiaries can they are protected the trust can keep providing support to the beneficiaries and keep trust assets away from creditors.
+As long as the assets remain inside of the trust, they are protected and the trust can keep providing support to the beneficiaries and keep trust assets away from creditors.

 As the name implies, an irrevocable trust cannot be readily changed or canceled.
 There is a legal theory such that whatever the judgment debtor could do, the judgment creditor could step into his or her shoes and do the same.
 So, the reason for irrevocability is that if the settlor could easily change the trust, a judge could order the settlor to change the beneficiary of the trust to the settlor’s legal enemy.